Why Women Get Hot Flushes

 3. Surgical menopause

-It’s to be expected that menopause symptoms come naturally when a woman’s childbearing years are coming to a close and the menopause or perimenopause is under way.
+It’s to be expected that menopause symptoms come naturally when the childbearing years are coming to a close and the menopause or perimenopause is under way.

-However, women who have a hysterectomy or their ovaries removed at an age when they would not normally be going through menopause are more likely to experience more severe and frequent hot flashes after the surgery than in a natural menopause transition.
+However, if you have had a hysterectomy or ovaries removed then you are more likely to experience more severe and frequent hot flushes after the surgery than would happen in a natural age-related menopause transition.

 Even if the ovaries are retained it’s no guarantee that an early menopause will not occur, as their effectiveness at producing progesterone will be affected and will diminish over time.